juanmv94/JJSON/README.md

 ##### Elemento content
 In the Elemento class, every kind of data is stored in the **void\* elemento** variable, it doesn't matter if they are pointers, or numbers.
 This saves a lot of memory in big JSONs when comparing to the Java version, but if you don't check **get_tipo()** and read an incorrect type of data, you will read garbage instead of **null**.

+### The JJSONobj class (Java only)
+This class has a single static function **parse(Object o)** that allows you to parse a Java bean object (an object from a class providing getters for it's values) into a JJSON **Elemento** of Root type.
+It also parses Lists and arrays into **Elemento** of Vector type.

 ## Reliability
 If a malformed JSON string is passed to the lib, it will try to auto-complete it at the end of the string returning a JSON object that may differ from the expected one.

 Java and C++ return different values for incorrect number fields in the JSON, like `"number":-53+3+64`.
 In this example, C++ parses `"number":-53` and Java parses `"number":JJSON_Bad_Int/Float`.
-This is because C++ atoi and stoi functions doesn't throw exceptions and gives results for the malformed number strings, while Java throws *StringIndexOutOfBoundsException* that is catched by the lib returning these predefined values.
+This is because C++ atoll and atof functions doesn't throw exceptions and gives results for the malformed number strings, while Java throws *StringIndexOutOfBoundsException* that is catched by the lib returning these predefined values.

 Any JSON element starting with **t**,**f**,or **n** will be read as **true**, **false**, and **null**.
 Why to lose processing time checking undefined values?

-The lib has been slightly tested and it should not have bugs, but nothing is impossible.

-## License
-JJSON was mainly made for personal use.
-Try it for yourself and if you like it, contact me to find it a proper license.
+You should always check the type of data from a **Elemento** before retrieving it unless you have the certainty of having the right one.
+If you get the incorrect type of data in C++ you can get bad pointers, or bad numbers.
+If you get the incorrect data in Java you can get a ClassCastException (or NullPointerException if geting from a null value **Elemento**).

+You should not modify static properties of JJSON (**JJSON_Ident**, **JJSON_Bad_Integer**, **JJSON_Bad_Float**) in case they are being used by JJSON parsing/string printing with multithreading.